DIY Record Player Stand: $10 Chair Upcycle

 Step 10: Finish & Style

-I made sure to oil the plywood which made the wood grain pop beautifully.
+I made sure to oil the plywood which made the wood grain and colour of the walnut shineeeeee.

-I added record player, stacked vinyl, and styled decor in bottom cubby to bring this piece together!
+I added a record player, stacked vinyls, and styled decor in bottom cubby to bring this piece together!

 And that’s it, DIY friends!
 From a $10 thrifted chair destined for the dump to a one-of-a-kind mid-century modern record player stand with vinyl storage—this flip proves that with a little creativity (and some brain-bending geometry), you can totally funk up even the most unexpected pieces.